 3) Catch the ball after one bounce and raise it back overhead.
 Repeat.

-2) Bend knees and lower body into squat position as you pull the ball down toward left ankle.
+2) Bend knees and lower body into a squat position as you pull the ball down toward the left ankle.

-3) As you stand back up, reach the ball back up over right shoulder.
+3) As you stand back up, reach the ball back up over your right shoulder.
 Repeat.